shehan-sandaruwan/one-edit-away-checker-js/README.md

 - cd one-edit-away-checker-js and npm install
 - use npm run build to run the project.
+- use npm run test to run test cases.

 you can use index.js file as a main method. once you open index.html file in the browser and in console you can see the answer.